cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 4. You will probably agree that $3 + (4 \times 5) = 23$ and $(3 + 4) \times 5 = 35$, and that the first identity can be written as $3 + 4 \times 5 = 23$, so the parenthesis is not needed, because it is understood that the product takes **precedence** over the sum.
 Now, what is `True or True and False`?
 Which operator has precedence, `and` or `or`?
 Another one: what is `not False or True`?

+5. Which type have `True*True` and `True/True?` What is the rule?

+6. Is `1 == True` true or false?
+What is the rule?

-5. The package `langid` is one of them many options for **language detection** in Python.
-You can install it by entering `pip install langid` in either the shell or the console.
+7. The package `langid` is one of them many options for **language detection** in Python.
+You can install it entering `pip install langid` in either the shell or the console.
 Once it has been installed, you can import it and use the function `langid.classify()` to "detect" the language.
 Try this with a few sentences in different languages.
-Note that `langid` gets better with longer strings, but often fails with very short ones.
+Please, note that `langid` gets better with longer strings, but often fails with very short ones.
 Though it may look like a dwarf when compared to a giant like GPT-4, it is a nice example of **machine learning**.